zulip/zulip/docs/production/upgrade-or-modify.md

     /home/zulip/deployments/current/scripts/setup/upgrade-postgres
     ```

-That last command will finish by restarting your Zulip server; you
+`upgrade-postgres` will have finished by restarting your Zulip server;
-should now be able to navigate to its URL and confirm everything is
+you should now be able to navigate to its URL and confirm everything
-working correctly.
+is working correctly.

 ## Modifying Zulip